UPDATE: A Guide to Online Research Resources for the Australian Federal Legal System with some Reference to the State Level

 14. Australian Treaties

 The Australian Treaties Library is prepared by the Department of Foreign Affairs and Trade and hosted on AustLII.
-Here you will find detailed information about the Australian treaty-making process, national interest analyses that gives reasons why Australia should become a party to a treaty, the text of multilateral and bilateral treaties, ratification, etc.
+Here you will find detailed information about the Australian treaty-making process, national interest analyses that give reasons why Australia should become a party to a treaty, the text of multilateral and bilateral treaties, ratification, etc.

 A detailed article is available online with the title "Trick or Treaty?
-Commonwealth Power to Make and Implement Treaties".
-It should be noted that if you search for the full text of the article on AustLII you will need to know that it has been indexed under the second part of its title, “Commonwealth Power to make etc.” and not the first words of its title ‘Trick of Treaty’.
+Commonwealth Power to Make and Implement Treaties."
+It should be noted that if you search for the full text of the article on AustLII, you will need to know that it has been indexed under the second part of its title “Commonwealth Power to Make etc.” and not the first words of its title ‘Trick of Treaty’.

 15. How to Cite Materials